 Final Words.

-By now, you might have understood the Sfumato technique, but if you still have any questions, you can always ask in the comments.
+By now, you might have understood the Sfumato technique, but if you still have any questions, you can always ask them in the comments.

 Resources.